-Heat a saute pan or wok with cooking oil (portion for green beans) over medium heat.
+Heat a saute pan or Dutch oven with cooking oil (portion for green beans) over medium heat.
 Add green beans and saute until bright green and starting to soften, ~2 minutes.
 Add water (portion for green beans) and cover pan with a lid.
 Let green beans steam, covered, for 2 minutes.

 Remove lid and add toasted sesame oil, red pepper flakes, and some salt.

 Continue cooking green beans until tender, ~2 minutes more.
 Stir in lemon juice.

 Set green beans aside, covered to keep warm.